WalletHub, Financial Company

-The difference between comprehensive and full coverage is that comprehensive insurance is just the part of full coverage that covers damage to a car from things other than accidents, like theft or fire.
-Full coverage usually means a car insurance policy with comprehensive, collision, and the state’s minimum requirements.
+The difference between full coverage and comprehensive insurance is that full coverage is a car insurance policy that includes both comprehensive and collision insurance along with the state’s minimum requirements.
+Comprehensive insurance covers damage to a car from things other than accidents, like theft or fire.

 Comprehensive insurance mostly covers events outside of a driver’s control, or incidents that happen when a car is parked.
 For instance, comprehensive covers vehicle damage or replacement due to natural disasters, extreme weather events, and vandalism.
 When combined with collision insurance, these two types of insurance cover most incidents that could damage your car, hence the designation “full coverage.”
 Comprehensive and collision coverage are not mandatory in any state, but some lenders and lessors will require them on a leased or financed car.